-

-• DR. JERRODE MARSH, CMC Executive Director, Advanced Piano
+DR. JERRODE MARSH, CMC Executive Director, Advanced Piano, Kinderchor

 In Missouri, her school ensembles and private students regularly receive high accolades in state and regional contests and are frequently selected to perform in top college choirs.
 In 2018, the concert choir toured Europe, singing in five different countries.
-She has two grown children, Vanessa Rodewald (née Marsh) and Christoph.
+She has two grown children, and one grandson.
 She remains an active performer, conductor and church musician in central Missouri.

 A former member of the U.S. Air Force Academy Band, Gary Moege from Warrensburg, MO, is originally from eastern Kansas.
 He earned bachelors and masters degrees from Emporia State University; and a Doctor of Musical Arts degree from the University of Oklahoma.
 From 1981-2017, he was a professor of music at the University of Central Missouri, where he taught horn, classical guitar, and music history.
 In addition to currently serving as principal horn with the Sedalia Symphony; he has performed with the St. Joseph Symphony, the Springfield Symphony, and the Topeka Symphony.